 He released his first solo album, ”Ristor,” in 2020, which he entirely created with a modular synth.

-John’s second solo album, ”Aftonland,” is set to be released in fall 2023.
-It features instrumental progressive rock with a Nordic touch and a strong focus on keyboards.
+John’s second solo album, ”Aftonland,” released in November 2023, features instrumental progressive rock with a Nordic touch and a strong focus on keyboards.

 Welcome to John Lönnmyrs playlist on Spotify, featuring over 200 recorded songs and counting!

 For an even more immersive experience, be sure to check out the live performances available on Youtube using the links below.

 Live at Rock Hard festival, 2022